 Fully connected dense layers of 120,84,10 layers

-Out of 7 layers, 5 layers consisted of two convolutional and three fully connected layers, there 5 layers for leaning weights.
+Out of 7 layers, 5 layers consisted of two convolutional and three fully connected layers, there 5 layers for learning weights.

-Feature maps keep on diminishing because there is no use of zero padding anywhere.
+Feature maps keep on diminishing because there is no use of zero paddings anywhere.

 Using tanh as activation function was not able to make extensive network due to vanishing gradient.